jakobwilm/slstudio/README.md

 ## Support
 While we are interested in providing our software to a rich audience and make real-time structured light available to many user groups, it usually requires a fair amount of customization and knowledge to build these systems.
 With the current state of this project and the challenges in hardware, you do need C++ programming experience to make it work with your specific setup, unless it consists of the exact components listed above.
 We can answer some questions pertaining to software and hardware, but cannot provide low-level support.
 We are though very interested in incorporating relevant and meaningful improvements and bug fixes, so if you have such, please contact us or make a pull request!

-Regards, Jakob Wilm

 ## License
 SLStudio did not provide an explicit license before August 2021.
-Since then, it has a dual license.
+Any usage of the software before that date is technically a copyright violation.
+Since August 2021, the software is released under a dual license scheme.
 Users may use it under GPLv3 (see LICENSE.md), or obtain a commercial license, which allows for distribution of derivative works without disclosing any source code.
 Contact jw@vision-consulting.dk if you are interested in obtaining a commercial license.